open-contracting/standard/docs/getting_started/change_history.md

 # Change History

-The tracking of changes in a contracting process can be important for a publisher’s open contracting goals.
-For example, frequent changes or amendments can signal possible corruption (red flags), or opportunities of improvement in public contracting management.
+Tracking change over time is important for users of contracting data.
+For example, frequent changes or amendments can signal possible corruption (red flags), or opportunities for improvement in the management of public contracts.

 Publishers are encouraged to publish changes to the contracting process in real time, whenever possible.
 OCDS supports real-time publication with the releases and records model, which describes how to publish updates to a contracting process and maintain a history of changes.